Neelka96/pandas-challenge/README.md

     we can also see that there is a high consistency of scores throughout each school for each
     subject, independent of the grades, `9th, 10th, 11th, 12th`.
 A lack of change is not
     inherently a negative feature, but from this perspective the scores that are nearing the
-    pass/fail limit must first be improved before overall maintanence can be considered.
+    pass/fail limit must first be improved before overall maintenance can be considered.
     Consistency, however, within this limited time frame of only one entry for one student,
-    is also an indicator of stablization.
+    is also an indicator of stabilization.
 Should more data be brought into the fold, a measurement
     of how much a student is improving or declining could be added and used to uncover more information.

 - **<ins>Implied Story:</ins>**
     The story that becomes clearer is of how schools are unable to help the students that are
     struggling more in math even as they progress throughout the  school.
 Schools that have the
-    lowest math scores are incredibly indicitive of schools with the lowest `% Overall Passing`.
+    lowest math scores are incredibly indicative of schools with the lowest `% Overall Passing`.
     In general, math tends to have a less comprehensive understanding by all demographics of people
     and for all extensive purposes can be considered harder at times, and is most likely why schools
     that struggle with resource allocation for larger class sizes would struggle even more with teaching